Model monitoring framework

 To avoid unintended consequences and catch issues early on, ML teams should establish a model monitoring framework from the start.
 In this article, we’ll cover what is monitoring in machine learning, why it matters, and how a model monitoring framework can set your ML solutions up for success.

-Proactive model monitoring techniques can reduce downtime, ensure model performance, and improve model effectiveness.
-Machine learning models are susceptible to data drift, propagating biases, and degrading in performance.
-And since models are constantly ingesting new data, model monitoring methods have to keep up.
+Proactive model monitoring techniques are essential for reducing downtime, ensuring consistent model performance, and improving overall effectiveness.
+Machine learning models are prone to challenges such as data drift, propagating biases, and performance degradation.
+As models constantly ingest new and dynamic data, monitoring methods must evolve.

-One of the challenges that businesses face is that data teams often work in silos.
-A well-designed model monitoring framework breaks down these silos and enables better communication and collaboration when problems first arise — before they grow into something even harder to deal with.
+One of the significant challenges businesses face is that data teams often work in silos, limiting effective communication and collaboration.
+A well-designed ML model monitoring framework addresses this issue by breaking down silos and fostering teamwork when problems first arise — before they escalate into more complex challenges.

 Left to their own devices, machine learning models can make incorrect inferences from patterns and develop biases that may harm your reputation and end users.
 In other words, models are not immune to developing human prejudices.
 How does a ML model work, and what makes them susceptible to developing model bias?
 There are several reasons why models can become biased, including: